 Trafalgar Day is celebrated in the UK and other countries of the Commonwealth of Nations on 21st October each year.

 It is the celebration of the victory won on 21st October 1805 by the Royal Navy, commanded by Vice-Admiral Horatio Nelson over the combined French and Spanish fleets at the Battle of Trafalgar.
-He famously led from the ship HMS Victory and was killed during the battle.
+Nelson famously led from the ship HMS Victory and was killed during the battle.

 t is still widely celebrated in navies of the Commonwealth of Nations.
-Although it is no longer as widely celebrated, it has had a resurgence of popularity since the 200th anniversary of the Battle of Trafalger in 2005 which was marked with events all around the UK.
+Although it is no longer as widely celebrated, it has had a resurgence of popularity since the 200th anniversary of the Battle of Trafalger in 2005, which was marked with events all around the UK.

 The day was celebrated most spectacularly with the International Fleet Review, held in the Solent in the presence of Her Majesty The Queen.

 About the Author: Jacqui O'Brien is the Editor of eParenting.